cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-04-20-Week-15-Sorting-Algorithms-And-Recursion.markdown

 1. **base case:** A simple non-recursive occurrence that can be solved directly.
 Sometimes, there are multiple base cases.
-1. **recursive case:** A more complex occurrence that can be described using smaller chunks of the problem, closer to the base case.
+1. **recursive case:** A more complex occurrence that can be described using smaller chunks of the problem, closer to the base case..
+It is possible to have multiple recursive cases as well.

 To write a recursive function, we often use the following format: